-- Make sure you're getting paid and you're paying your bills on time to avoid late fees and unhappy vendors
+- know if your customers are paying you, and also pay your own bills on time to avoid late fees and unhappy vendors/suppliers

-- Quickly spot income fluctuations and respond wisely
+- can quickly spot income fluctuations and respond accordingly

-- Catch bank errors that cost you money, like a wrong total for a deposit with multiple checks
+- can catch bank errors that cost you money, like a wrong total for a deposit with multiple checks/cheques

-- Help prevent possible fraud by employees, accounting professionals, or vendors
+- can help prevent possible fraud by employees, accounting professionals, or vendors

 Learn how to reconcile